thoughtspot/thoughtspot.github.io/_complex-search/search-actions.md

 ---
 title: [Other search actions]
 summary: Learn about advanced search options.
-last_updated: 11/15/2019
+last_updated: 11/04/2021
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---
 There are other search actions you can perform by interacting directly with your answer.
-These actions can be performed in an ad hoc way, or you can pin your answer to a pinboard to save your configurations.
+These actions can be performed in an ad hoc way, or you can pin your answer to a Liveboard to save your configurations.

 -   **[Change view options]({{ site.baseurl }}/complex-search/change-the-view.html)**
 You can change the view of your answer so it appears as a table or a chart.
 Sorting your search allows you to order your answer, making it easier to read.